-Although we all want to find those people — sometimes it's difficult.
-Let's just say that's why I found my place in this online community.
-It's to help grow, educate and interact with people who share the same focuses as I do at this point in my life.
+Although we all want to find those people — sometimes it’s complicated.
+Let’s say that’s why I found my place in this online community.
+It’s to help grow, educate and interact with people who share the same focuses as I do at this point in my life.
 Not everyone can or will put themselves on the same financial path as you.
-In fact, most of the people in your life never will.
+Most of the people in your life never will.

-Sometimes it's hard to talk about your successes with money because others won't see it as anything other than grandstanding.
-While, yes, sometimes I do want to shout from the rooftops how proud I am of my personal accomplishments, most of the time I'm sharing those successes so that others believe it's possible for them to achieve too.
-It often makes me wonder if every single person has to hit their low point — as I did — before realizing that it's time to take control of their money.
+Sometimes it’s hard to talk about your successes with money because others won’t see it as anything other than grandstanding.
+While, yes, sometimes I do want to shout from the rooftops how proud I am of my accomplishments, most of the time, I’m sharing those successes so that others believe they can achieve too.
+It often makes me wonder if every single person has to hit their low point — as I did — before realizing that it’s time to take control of their money.

-It makes me wonder if due to privilege, some people aren't as fortunate as I am to be able to have these opportunities to care about their financial futures because they're too busy focusing on what bills they'll be able to pay for this month.
-The most frustrating part of all, though, is when you know that some people do have the privilege to be able to afford these opportunities but choose not to.
+It makes me wonder if, due to privilege, some people aren’t as fortunate as I am to be able to have these opportunities to care about their financial futures because they’re too busy focusing on what bills they’ll be able to pay for this month.
+The most frustrating part of all, though, is when you know that some people do have the privilege to afford these opportunities but choose not to.

 It’s the classic case of your five closest friends.
 Who are those people?
 Imagine them right now.
 What do they do for a living?
 What are their goals?
 Are they happy?
 Are they what you consider successful?

-When I started to spend more time communicating with people who were passionate about the same things and goals I was, I invested more of my time and energy into those areas of my life.
-When I spent more time with writers and entrepreneurs and marketing creatives — I became more confident and inspired to approach my dreams with open arms.
+When I started to spend more time communicating with passionate people about the same things and goals I was, I invested more of my time and energy into those areas of my life.
+When I spent more time with writers, entrepreneurs, and marketing creatives, I became more confident and inspired to approach my dreams with open arms.
 It made me think that because I spend so much of my time communicating online with like-minded money lovers, they must be the reason I turned my financial life from a messy bedroom into an organized office space.

-So, do I think spending time with people who don't put as much focus on their finances affect your chances for success?
+So, do I think spending time with people who don’t put as much focus on their finances affects your chances for success?
 Probably.
-You're more likely to participate in the same activities, attend the same events and spend on the same amount of money on material items because you spend more time with them.
-If your closest friends feel that a large home in the suburbs is a form of financial success, that might become a similar ideology for you.
-I'm no Bill Nye, but my imaginary chemistry lab has put together some pretty serious evidence based on one individual experience and nothing more.
-Please note the sarcasm or leave rn, thank you.
+You’re more likely to participate in the same activities, attend the same events and spend the same amount of money on material items because you spend more time with them.
+If your closest friends feel that large home in the suburbs is a form of financial success, that might become a similar ideology for you.
+I’m no Bill Nye, but my imaginary chemistry lab has put together some pretty severe evidence based on one individual experience and nothing more.
+Please note the sarcasm or leave rn; thank you.

-When it comes to friendships, I've noticed a lot in my late 20s.
-I've noticed that things drastically start to change when you approach milestones at different rates from others.
-You grow together in some areas of life, but in other ways, you completely separate yourselves from one another's current existence.
+When it comes to friendships, I’ve seen that things drastically start to change when you approach milestones at different rates from others.
+You grow together in some areas of life, but you completely separate yourself from one another’s current existence in other ways.
 God, I know.
-Doesn't it sound so glamorous?
+Doesn’t it sound so glamorous?

 Recently, I’ve discovered the best way to find supportive friendships and relationships is by realizing how much mental toughness it takes to stay on track with your goals.
 The ones who support those tough times are great.
 The others are about as annoying as a mosquito that somehow got into your house in the summer and won’t stop buzzing around your head while you try to sleep.

-However, the question that can always settle whether or not they're on the same path as you is this:
+However, the question that can permanently settle whether or not they’re on the same path as you is this: